WajihZaman/agentic-ai-copywriter/README.md

 ```bash
 cp .env.template .env
 ```
-*Open `.env` and populate your target LLM model API tokens.*
+*Open the `.env` file and populate your secure LLM infrastructure provider tokens.*

-#### 3. Start the Global Application Gateway
+#### 3. Start the Application Gateway
 ```bash
 python main.py
 ```
-*Open your local web browser to access the interactive full-stack market research dashboard dashboard.*
+*Navigate to your local address to interact with the responsive B2B copywriter terminal.*